ormico/dbpatchmanager/README.md

 If you wish to install a version other than latest, each Release comes with an install shell script specific for that version starting with v2.1.1

-## Build
-Database changes are deployed using the `build` command.
-DB Patch Manager will check the database to determine which patches have already been installed before installing new patches in the correct order.

 ## Create new db project
 ```MyProject> dbpatch init --dbtype sqlserver```